Cloud-Drift/clouddrift/docs/datasets.rst

 ----------------

 The GDP and the Spotters datasets are accessed lazily, so the data is only downloaded when specific array values are referenced.
-The ANDRO, GLAD, MOSAiC, Subsurface Floats, and YoMaHa'07 datasets are downloaded in their entirety when the function is called for the first time and stored locally for later use.
+The ANDRO, GLAD, MOSAiC, QUICCHE, Subsurface Floats, and YoMaHa'07 datasets are downloaded in their entirety when the function is called for the first time and stored locally for later use.